 In commercial cases the Code of Civil Procedure provides for a mutual exchange of documents between the opposing parties.
 Once the reply has been received, the court sends a copy, together with the annexes, to the plaintiff, who may submit an additional application within two weeks.
-In the additional application the plaintiff may supplement and clarify the original.
-After receipt of the additional application, the court sends a copy, together with the annexes, to the respondent, who may file a reply within two weeks.
+In the additional application, the court sends a copy, together with the annexes, to the respondent, who may file a reply within two weeks.
 In the additional reply, the respondent must reply to the additional application.